Trump unveils Middle East peace plan with two-state solution, tunnel connecting West Bank and Gaza

 A small strip of land between the Egyptian border and the proposed land swap areas south of Gaza would remain Israeli territory and be subject to Israeli security control.
 This was requested by Egypt as a buffer against cross-border terrorism.

 As part of the plan, Israel has agreed to halt settlement construction for four years.
+But in one detail sure to provoke Palestinian objections, the plan recognizes Israeli sovereignty over major settlement blocs in the West Bank.

 The plan calls for a demilitarized Palestinian state.
 Israel will maintain overall security, though it does create programs for the Palestinians to show the capability to secure their areas, including a local police force.
 The more the Palestinians show they can secure their areas and co-operate with Israel, the less Israel will have to do in terms of maintaining security, the officials said.